thradams/cake/manual.md

 ### C11 Anonymous structures and unions

-It is implemented, however the conversion to C99, C89 was not implemented.
+It is implemented, however the conversion to C99, C89 was not implemented yet.

 ```c
 struct v {